-First, we evaluate the performance of the ocean component of the coupled model based on the average over the last CESM run (i.e. 10 surface years) in EXCPL.
-The maximum transport of the Atlantic meridional overturning circulation (AMOC) is $16.6 \, \text{Sv}$ ($1 \, \text{Sv} = 10^6 \, \text{m}^3 \, \text{s}^{-1}$), and the volume transport at 26.5° N (20° S) is 13.9 Sv (12.5 Sv), showing that the physical ocean state is reasonably consistent with the estimates of the modern time-mean values given by several data assimilation studies (Stammer et al., 2016).
-Given the physical ocean state, the BEC model is able to reproduce the observation-based estimates of various global-scale biogeochemical quantities that are relevant to this study such as the global export rates of POC and CaCO3, and their deposition rate at the ocean floor (Table 1).
+First, we evaluate the performance of the ocean component of the coupled model based on the average over the last CESM run (i.e., 10 surface years) in EXCPL.
+The maximum transport of the Atlantic meridional overturning circulation (AMOC) is 16.6 Sy ($1 \text{ Sv} = 10^6 \text{ m}^3/\text{s}$), and the volume transport at 26.5°N (20°S) is 13.9 Sy (12.5 Sy), showing that the physical ocean state is reasonably consistent with the estimates of the modern time-mean values given by several data assimilation studies (Stammer et al., 2016).
+Given the physical ocean state, the BEC model is able to reproduce the observation-based estimates of various global-scale biogeochemical quantities that are relevant to this study such as the global export rates of POC and CaCO_3 , and their deposition rate at the ocean floor (Table 1).

 To evaluate the model performance of the sediment part in the coupled model, we diagnostically obtained the weight fraction of solid components in the upper sediment from the outputs of MEDUSA.
-The weight fraction for calcite (Fig. 2) is of special interest considering that it is closely connected to the atmospheric CO2 level variations at the glacial-interglacial timescale (e.g. Archer et al., 2000; Brovkin et al., 2007, 2012; Munhoven, 2007).
+The weight fraction for calcite (Fig. 2) is of special interest considering that it is closely connected to the atmospheric CO2 level variations at the glacial-interglacial timescale (e.g., Archer et al., 2000; Brovkin et al., 2007; Munhoven, 2007; Brovkin et al., 2012).
 The global mean weight fraction of calcite is 21% at the last time step of the last MEDUSA run in EXCPL and 38% for the observation-based global map (Seiter et al., 2004).
-Thus, the coupled model underestimates the fraction of calcite preserved in the upper sediments, which could be partly because the global supply of calcite to the ocean floor itself is somewhat underestimated (Table 1).
+Although the coupled model underestimates the fraction of calcite preserved in the upper sediments, that could be partly because the global supply of calcite to the ocean floor itself is somewhat underestimated (Table 1).

-We also analysed the model performance in seven geographical regions (Fig. 2d).
+We also analysed the model performance in seven geographical regions (Fig. 2c).
 In five regions, the magnitudes of the differences in the region-mean calcite weight fractions between EXCPL and the observation-based data are smaller than 0.15.
 In particular, small model-data mismatches are realized in the North Atlantic, the western Pacific, and the Southern Ocean.

 In the North Atlantic, the spatial distributions are not consistent, although the modelled region-mean weight fraction is comparable to that derived from the data.
-For example, the calcite weight fraction is significantly higher in the western North Atlantic in the model results than in the observationbased data by Seiter et al. (2004).
-A more recent observationbased dataset (Dutkiewicz et al., 2015), however, indicates that the major lithology of ocean-floor sediments is calcareous matter in the western North Atlantic, the Caribbean Sea, and the Gulf of Mexico.
-Although we cannot make a quantitative comparison between the newer dataset and our model result because Dutkiewicz et al. (2015) does not provide the weight fraction, the model result seems to be consistent with the recent data in those regions.
-The discrepancy between the two observational datasets makes the interpretation of the model results in the western North Atlantic elusive.
-On the other hand, it is also presumable that the model overestimates the supply of calcite to the sediment in the midwest area of the North Atlantic because the modelled phosphate concentration in the surface water is higher than observed in that region (not shown), which would lead to an overestimation of biological production.
+For example, the calcite weight fraction is significantly higher in the western North Atlantic in the model results than in the observation-based data by Seiter et al. (2004).
+A more recent observation-based data set (Dutkiewicz et al., 2015), however, indicates that the major lithology of ocean-floor sediments is calcareous matter in the western North Atlantic, the Caribbean Sea, and the Gulf of Mexico.
+Although we cannot make a quantitative comparison between the newer data set and our model result because Dutkiewicz et al. (2015) does not provide the weight fraction, the model result seems to be consistent with the recent data in those regions.
+The discrepancy between the two data sets makes the interpretation of the model results in the western North Atlantic elusive.
+On the other hand, it is also presumable that the model overestimates the supply of calcite to the sediment in the mid-west area of the North Atlantic because the modelled phosphate concentration in the surface water is higher than observed in that region (not shown), which would lead to the overestimate of biological production.